nova-labs/meetup2apricot/docs/user-manual/overview.rst

 requirements.

 Meetup2apricot accesses the Xibo :abbr:`API(application programming interface)` as a distinct authorized application.
-See :doc:`apricot-application-setup` for instructions about adding and authorizing this application.
+See :doc:`apricot-application-authorization` for instructions about adding and authorizing this application.

 Installation